-Materials are moved in three basic ways in organisms, two of which occur in non-living systems as well: (1) materials move by diffusion, which is a consequence of the fact that all molecules at a temperature above absolute zero (i.e., all molecules!) are moving in a random thermal way; (2) fluid materials (i.e., gases and liquids) move by mass flow, from high pressure to low as long as there is an open pathway that allows the fluid to move; (3) materials move as the result of chemical interactions unique to biological entities, the so-called motor proteins, which can use chemical energy to do physical work (i.e., pushing or pulling a molecule, applying force over a distance) or the rotary motors of flagella that create a rotational movement that ‘runs on’ proton movement down an electrochemical gradient.
-Motor proteins are highly significant within cells where they can produce cytoplasmic streaming, a process that is significant to larger cells because diffusion is ineffective except over very short distances.
-The larger cells found in some of the algae, and especially in the coenocytic/siphonaceous cells are highly dependent on the ability of motor proteins to transport material within the cell.
-But for this course, we are more interested in the ability of larger, multicellular organisms, especially plants, to move materials within the organism, a process that is accomplished by a combination of diffusion and pressure flow.
+Materials are moved in three basic ways in organisms, two of which occur in non-living systems as well: (1) materials move by diffusion, which is a consequence of the fact that all molecules at a temperature above absolute zero (i.e., all molecules!) are moving in a random thermal way; (2) fluid materials (i.e., gases and liquids) move by mass flow, from high pressure to low as long as there is an open pathway that allows the fluid to move; (3) materials move as the result of forces developed as a consequence of chemical interactions unique to biological entities, for example the rotary motors of flagella that create a rotational movement that ‘runs on’ proton movement down an electrochemical gradient and the so-called motor proteins, which can use chemical energy (generally supplied by ATP) to do physical work (i.e., pushing or pulling a molecule, applying force over a distance) as in a muscle.
+Note that motor proteins are highly significant in multiple ways, not just in muscles.
+They can divide cells, move chromosomes and produce cytoplasmic streaming, a process that is significant to larger cells because diffusion is ineffective except over very short distances.
+The larger cells found in some of the algae, and especially in the coenocytic/siphonaceous cells (see Chapter 4) are highly dependent on the ability of motor proteins to transport material within the cell.
+Of particular importance to plants is the ability of a large, multicellular organism to move materials throughout the organism, a process that is accomplished by a combination of diffusion and pressure flow.

 - A simple but insufficient model